 Harry Richman

-I am currently a postdoc in the Matsen group, part of the Herbold Computational Biology Program at the Fred Hutch Cancer Center.
-I was previously a postdoc at the University of Washington where my mentor was Farbod Shokrieh.
+I am currently a postdoc at NCTS mentored by Liang-Chung Hsia.
+I previously held postdoc positions in the Matsen group, part of the Herbold Computational Biology Program at the Fred Hutch Cancer Center, and at the University of Washington where my mentor was Farbod Shokrieh.
 Before that I was a graduate student at the University of Michigan where my advisors were David Speyer and Jeff Lagarias.
-I am currently on the academic job market.
+I was on the academic job market in fall 2023.

 Before graduate school I studied math at MIT and the Math in Moscow program.